Renovation planning, on the go

 Bathtub or not, we can help you get your home renovated!

-Whether you're keen on getting a bathtub or a regular shower for your new HDB home, let us know if you're looking for an interior designer and get quick, personalised renovation quotes or a virtual meet-up from five local firms for free!
+Whether you're keen on getting a bathtub or a regular shower for your new HDB home, let us know if you're looking for an interior designer and get interior design firm recommendations based on your budget and other requirements!

 Plus, when you engage an interior firm through our recommendation service, you'll be eligible to apply for the Qanvast Guarantee – a complimentary service that safeguards up to $50,000 of your renovation deposits.